 For aftercare, saline solution will be your new best friend.
-Consisting of a perfect mixture of sterile water and a small amount of salt, saline solution is a gentle antiseptic used to clean new piercings to prevent bacteria build-up and infection.
+Consisting of a perfect mixture of sterile water and 0.9% sodium chloride, saline solution is a gentle antiseptic used to clean new piercings to prevent bacteria build-up and infection.
 Your piercer will usually offer this as part of the aftercare advice & service.

 Wound infection are usually happen due to poor hygiene and aftercare.
 To combat the risk of infection, make sure you practice good aftercare using the tips above.
 If you’re worried about your sensitive skin, consider the materials used in your piercing jewellery and if it’ll cause your skin to react badly.
 Hypoallergenic piercing jewellery is a safe bet for people with sensitive skin and/or allergies.

 Now you’re in the know, you’re ready to book your nose piercing appointment.
 Good luck!